Busyrev/glob-last-modified/README.md

 # glob-last-modified
 Walks through specified glob pattert or array of patterns and returns last change date of all matched files or directories.
-Tecnically it is the newest modified or created date of all items in pecified glob pattern
+Tecnically it is the newest modified date of all items in specified glob pattern